herofilo/StormCat/StormCat/README.txt

 	- Count of addons
 	- Last updated
 	- Version
+* Comparison of Catalogues, between the current Catalogue and any other selected in the Catalogue Management table
 * Some minor bug fixes

 NOTE: you'll need to use the 'Refresh Index' on the Catalogue Management page for updating the new information about the catalogues in the index.